Research on Videosurveillance and HBU

 3D Human Pose Estimation from Depth Maps

 Human Pose Estimation is a fundamental task for many applications in the Computer Vision community.
-Although it is a widely developed area for the 2D domain, i.e. intensity images, not a lot of works presents in literature aims to produce precise skeletons using different type of data.
-Our research acitivity is based on the use of depth image, aka depth-maps, to exploit distance and depth values.
+Although it is a widely developed area in the 2D domain, i.e. color images, few literature works aim to produce precise skeletons using different types of data.
+Our research acitivity is based on the use of depth image, i.e. depth-maps, to exploit the depth values, i.e. the distance from the camera, to obtain accurate 3D skeletons in the camera coordinate system.

 GAN4Surveillance: Generative Adversarial Networks for Attribute Classification